-You can record StructureScan data and save the file internally in the NSS evo2 unit, or onto an SD card as described in "Start Recording echosounder data" on page 72.
+You can record StructureScan data and save the file internally in the GO XSE unit, or onto memory card as described in "Start Recording echosounder data" on page 109.

 StructureMap

 The StructureMap feature overlays SideScan images from a StructureScan source on the map.
 This makes it easier to visualize the underwater environment in relation to your position, and aids in interpreting SideScan images.